Why choose China?

 - a pre-departure briefing by the British Council in the UK (attendance compulsory)

-- training in Teaching English as a Foreign Language (TEFL), includes a 60-hour online course and a two-week training course in Beijing (also compulsory)
+- training in Teaching English as a Foreign Language (TEFL), including a 60-hour online course and a two-week training course (also compulsory)

 - year round support from the British Council in the UK and Chinese partner organisation, CEAIE.